ArathBV/Romi-Term-Project/README.md

 ![IMG_5081](https://github.com/user-attachments/assets/92791398-eb6c-4855-a269-e412c57ecfee)

 Shown below is the wiring diagram of our Romi system.
-Each of the sensors and components mentioned above are shown below and how each component's pins are connected to STM32L476RG board.
-The wiring diagram follows the way the software sets up each component for easy to follow setup.
+Each of the sensors and components mentioned above are shown below, including how each component's pins are connected to STM32L476RG board.
+The wiring diagram corresponds to how the set up for each component in software.
 ![ME 405 ROMI Wiring Diagram](https://github.com/user-attachments/assets/69d522b9-7ecf-4a55-a899-2480047d2555)

 ## Romi Results